Ocean Albatros

 Ship history

-The vessel will have a reduced carbon footprint.
-The X-BOW hull reduces the pitch/heave accelerations and speed loss in waves, which renders higher transit speed or reduced power consumption possible.
-This improves fuel efficiency and reduces emissions to air.
-The Tier3 engines lead to significantly lower fuel consumption and, thus, reduced emissions.
+The vessel complies with Polar Class 6 (ICE 1A*) and is built with Safe Return to Port, Dynamic Positioning, and Zero Speed Stabilisers.
+She has a reduced carbon footprint.
+The X-BOW hull reduces pitch/heave accelerations and speed loss in waves, which renders higher transit speed or reduced power consumption possible.
+This improves fuel efficiency and reduces emissions to the air.
+The Tier 3 engines lead to significantly lower fuel consumption and, thus, reduced emissions.

 Milestones